3SyedShayan/spotify/README.md

 # Spotify
-This is clone of Spotify!
-Enjoy the Source the CODE!
+This project is put on pause, because of other projects, will soon start working on it and share my source code.